Jessieweneedtocook/campus-care/README.md

 The contributers to this project include:
 - cellis1912
-- imtheguy456
+- ImTheGuy456
-- jessieweneedtocook
+- Jessieweneedtocook
-- fszcz92
+- fszcz2
 - jamessaxby